brwnj/covviz/README.md

 # License

-indexcov-nf is free and unrestricted for non-commercial use.
+covviz is free and unrestricted for non-commercial use.
 For commercial use, please contact [bpedersen@base2genomics.com].